danidb/zusform/README.md

 - Support for easy validation of arbitary field collections

 ## Non-trivial Example
-The non-trivial a.k.a. kitchen sink a.k.a. hopefully useful example below includes most of the key features of Zusform.
+The non-trivial a.k.a. kitchen sink example includes most of the key features of Zusform.
 Also included is an integration with `react-beautiful-dnd` for a pleasant drag-and-drop experience on a field array.

 ```js
 import * as React from 'react'